DEAD BABY BIRD (04:29)

 The INNER HARBOUR is based on choreography by Dutch dancer Milou Nuyens and at the moment dancer at the Dansk Danstheater in Copenhagen (Denmark).

-The movie was made in September 2017 at the 8th month of her pregnancy on the ‘Inner Harbour Bridge’ in Copenhagen (‘Inderhavnsbroen’ in Danish), situated precisely between her home and her workplace, the Opera House (‘Operaen på Holmen’).
+The movie was made at the 8th month of her pregnancy on the ‘Inner Harbour Bridge’ in Copenhagen (‘Inderhavnsbroen’ in Danish), situated precisely between her home and her workplace, the Opera House (‘Operaen på Holmen’).

 THE TIME IS NOW (01:00)